Disputes and Sanctions

 When the OGA launches an investigation, a summary of this will be recorded in our online case register.
 The latest version of the case register can be found here.
 Once an investigation has been concluded the outcome will be published by the OGA on its case register.
 Details of cases archived since May 2019 can be found on our Regulatory Decisions (archived since May 2019) page.

-When considering whether or not to take action using the formal powers the OGA will review that issue alongside its prioritisation criteria which includes, Impact on MER UK, Strategic significance for the OGA, OGA time and cost; and Likelihood of success.
+When considering whether or not to take action using the formal powers the OGA will review that issue alongside its prioritisation criteria which includes, Strategic significance for the OGA, OGA time and cost; and Likelihood of success.